-Vera School has two swimming pools on the school’s premises, a small shallow paddling pool for younger learners and a bigger deeper pool for older learners.
+Vera School has two swimming pools on the school’s premises, a small shallow paddling pool and a deeper enclosed pool.

 Children need to be taught how to be safe around bodies of water such as swimming pools, dams, rivers and the sea.
 Water safety means learning how to stay afloat, follow rules in or around the water, as well as learning about water and how it can be dangerous.
 At Vera, we do not teach swimming (i.e. strokes), but as part of our curriculum we teach water safety by using the pools as part of the weekly programme during summer and spring.

 It is especially important for children with ASD to learn about water safety because:

 - they might not understand the dangers of being in, or near, water

 - they might not like being in water, so they do not get the chance to learn water safety and how to swim